Saksun

 Saksun is a village near the northwest coast of the Faroese island of Streymoy, in Sunda Municipality.

 Geography

 Saksun lies in the bottom of what used to be an inlet of the sea, surrounded by high mountains.

 The inlet formed a good deep natural harbour, until a storm blocked it with sand.
-The old harbour become an inaccessible seawater lagoon, only accessible by small boats on high tide.
+The old harbour became an inaccessible seawater lagoon, only accessible by small boats on high tide.

 Facilities

-The village has a heritage farm called Dúvugarðar www.duvugardar.fo and a church.
+The village has a heritage farm called Dúvugarðar and a church.
 The church was originally built in Tjørnuvík, but in 1858 it was disassembled, carried over the mountains and reassembled in Saksun.
 The Museum occupies a seventeenth-century farm house called Dúvugarður.
-The house belongs to the Dúvugarður farm, still an active sheep farm with approximately 710 ewes.
+The house belongs to the Dúvugarður farm which is still an active sheep farm with approximately 710 ewes.

+Due to a high number of tourists, a fee to visit the lagoon at Saksun was introduced in 2023.